 At the annual meeting of stockholders held on April 23, 2013, the stockholders approved the terms of the Company's Performance-Based Incentive Cash Compensation Plan for Executive Officers (the "Cash Incentive Plan").
-Under the Cash Incentive Plan, executive officers have an opportunity to earn bonuses of up to 100 percent of their annual salaries, not to exceed a maximum amount of \$2 million per individual per year, upon achievement of bonus performance goals which are preset every year by the Compensation Committee upon its approval of the performance bonus program for that year.
-For 2013, these performance goals were based on targeted revenue growth, targeted pre-tax profit growth, and increase in pre-tax profits over the previous year's pre-tax profit base.
+Under the Cash Incentive Plan, executive officers have an opportunity to earn bonuses of up to 100 percent of their annual salaries, not to exceed a maximum amount of \$2 million per individual per year, upon achievement of bonus performance goals which are pre-set every year by the Compensation Committee upon its approval of the performance bonus program for that year.
+For 2016, these performance goals were based on targeted revenue growth, targeted pre-tax profit growth, and increase in pre-tax profits over the previous year's pre-tax profit base.

-For 2013, these performance goals for Messrs.
-R. Randall Rollins, Gary W. Rollins, John F. Wilson and Harry J. Cynkus were based on targeted revenue growth of the Company, targeted pre-tax profit of the Company, and increase in pre- tax profits over the previous year's pre-tax profit base of the Company.
-For 2013, the performance goals for Eugene A. larocci was based on targeted revenue growth of his divisional responsibilities, targeted pre-tax profit of the Company, increase in pretax profits over the previous year's pre-tax year profit base of his divisional responsibilities.
+For 2016, these performance goals for Messrs.
+R. Randall Rollins, Gary W. Rollins, John F. Wilson, Paul E. Northen and Thomas E. Luczynski were based on targeted revenue growth of the Company, targeted pre-tax profit of the Company, and increased pre-tax profits over the previous year's pre-tax profit base of the Company.
+Due to Eugene A. larocci's retirement in September 2016, the Compensation Committee recommended and the Board of Directors approved that Eugene A. larocci receive a pro-rated bonus with respect to 2016 of 75% of the full year 2016 bonus for each of his 2016 target performances.

 For the Company revenue performance goal, Messrs.
-R. Randall Rollins, Gary W. Rollins, and John F. Wilson were eligible to earn bonuses of between 5 and 35 percent of their respective annual salary.
-Harry J. Cynkus was eligible to earn a bonus of between 1.25 percent and 15 percent of his respective annual salary.
-The minimum growth in revenue over prior year for these persons to be eligible to earn a bonus under this element of the Cash Incentive Plan for 2013 was 4.35 percent.
-Because the actual increase in Company revenues in 2013 over base year revenues was 5.2 percent, this resulted in bonuses of 17.1 percent of salary for Messrs.
-R. Randall Rollins, Gary W. Rollins, and John F. Wilson and 6.0 percent of salary for Harry J. Cynkus.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson were eligible to earn bonuses of between 10 and 35 percent of their respective annual base salary.
+Paul E. Northen was eligible to earn a bonus of between 2.5 percent and 15 percent of his annual base salary.
+The minimum revenue performance compared to the prior year for these persons to be eligible to earn a bonus under this element of the Cash Incentive Plan for 2016 was 0.29 percent decrease.
+Because the actual increase in Company revenues in 2016 over base year revenues was 5.9 percent, this resulted in bonuses of 35 percent of salary for Messrs.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson and 15 percent of salary for Paul E. Northen.

-For the divisional revenue performance goal, Eugene A. larocci was eligible to earn a bonus of between 1.25 percent and 15 percent of his annual salary.
-The minimum growth in divisional revenue over the prior year revenue base to earn a bonus under this element under the Cash Incentive Plan for 2013, which was 4.57 percent, was set at a level that the Company believes was moderately difficult to achieve.
-Based upon the actual increase in his divisional revenues, this resulted in a bonus of 4.2 percent of salary for Eugene A. larocci.
+For the divisional revenue performance goal, Eugene A. larocci was eligible to earn a bonus of between 3.75 percent and 20 percent of his annual base salary.
+The minimum growth in divisional revenue over the prior year revenue base to earn a bonus under this element under the Cash Incentive Plan for 2016, which was 4.75 percent, was set at a level that the Company believes was moderately difficult to achieve.
+Based upon the actual increase in his divisional revenues, this resulted in a bonus of 15 percent of salary for Eugene A. larocci.